This post may contain affiliate links.

 Assorted salad ingredients: bacon, lettuce, tomatoes, olives, cheese, mayonnaise, basil, chives, and seasonings.

-• Bacon is a non-negotiable in my opinion.
-You can use lardons (thick chunks of bacon) or thick-cut bacon cut into ½-inch pieces.
+• Thick-cut bacon is a non-negotiable in my opinion.
+You can use lardons (thick chunks of bacon) which is more traditional.
+But I find thick-cut bacon to be more realistic for everyday cooking.

-• Breadcrumbs (or croutons) are optional, but I do like the texture they add.
-Use the bacon drippings to toast the breadcrumbs for even more flavor.
+• Breadcrumbs (or my go-to craggy croutons) are optional, but I do like the texture they add.
+Use the bacon drippings to toast the flaky Panko breadcrumbs for even more flavor.

-• Tomatoes add color and soft, juicy texture.
+• Vine-ripe cherry tomatoes add color and soft, juicy texture.
 I like to finely dice them so each bite gets some tomato.

 • Chives are great for a wedge salad.
 They add a mild, herby flavor without overpowering the salad.
 If you prefer something with a little more oomph and texture, consider using pickled red onions.
 But don’t use raw onions—they don’t belong anywhere near a wedge salad.